 Finding the Best Places to Retire Since 2006!

-Overview: Groveland is a mellow town in rural central Florida, about 30 miles west of Orlando.
-It has grown by 45% within the last decade, but most of this has come through annnexation of surrounding land.
+Groveland is a mellow town in rural central Florida, about 30 miles west of Orlando.
+It has nearly doubled in size within the last decade, but most of this has come through annexation of surrounding land.

 Not a lot happens here, but movie nights and holiday events bring neighbors out several times each year, and the community development committee has plans to refurbish the downtown area to bring in more business.
-It currenly has some shops, gas stations, fast food eateries, a market and the like, mostly along one street.
+It currently has some shops, gas stations, fast food eateries, a market and the like, mostly along one street.
 Lake David Park has two boat docks and a walking path.

 Population: 21,000 (city proper)

 Cost of Living: Meets the national average

 Climate: Groveland has a hot, humid climate.
 Summer temperatures are in the 80s and 90s with high humidity levels and frequent rainstorms.
 Winter temperatures are in the 60s and 70s.

 At Least One Hospital Accepts Medicare Patients?
 No, but South Lake Hospital, just seven miles away in Clermont, accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but South Lake Hospital is seven miles away in Clermont and is accredited.